-When configuring each individual state for a lifecycle definition, you have the ability to define additional state attributes that control the visibility and applicability of an Item revision that uses that lifecycle definition and which enters that state.
-In terms of applicability, a project compiler violation can also be configured to detect and flag any server items being used in a design whose revisions are in non-applicable states - catching and averting issues prior to release.
+When configuring each individual state for a lifecycle definition, you have the ability to define additional state attributes that control the visibility and applicability of an Item revision - using that lifecycle definition - that finds itself in that state.
+In terms of applicability, a project compiler violation can also be configured to detect and flag any server items being used in a design, whose revisions are in non-applicable states - catching and averting issues prior to release.

 Controlling Visibility and Applicability

 Controls for determining whether an Item Revision in a particular state is visible and/or applicable, are available in the State Properties dialog.
 From within the Edit Lifecycle Definitions dialog, access this dialog for the required state, either by double-clicking on the state's entry within the parent lifecycle definition, or by selecting its entry and clicking the edit icon that appears ().